-The primary objective of service reviews is to ensure councils secure their long-term financial sustainability through efficient and cost effective delivery of services and respond to changing community priorities and needs.
+The primary objective of service reviews is to ensure councils secure their long-term financial sustainability through efficient and cost effective delivery of services and that they respond to changing community priorities and needs.
+Historically, some councils have faced the prospect of unmanageable operating deficits that needed to be addressed.
+This has been an evolving issue for NSW councils because 'rate pegging' has constrained revenue growth and not enabled it to keep pace with increases in operating costs.

-It is important to note that service reviews should not focus entirely upon improving the financial position of councils but rather a strong emphasis should be placed upon improving the quality of services while remaining financial sustainable.
+It is important to note that service reviews will not focus entirely upon improving the financial position of council, but will also place a strong emphasis upon improving the quality of services while remaining financial sustainable.